Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Fractional Charges, Bipartite Fluctuations and Dephasing in a Ring

-When we sum fluctuations of charge and current in the interacting electrons system this is equivalent to measure bipartite charge fluctuations associated to the chiral quasiparticles which carry a fractional charge and reveal $\frac{1}{K}(f_L^2+f_R^2)=\frac{1}{2}(K+K^{-1})$ as a prefactor.
-The logarithmic function ${\cal F}_1$ can be seen as an entanglement measure of fractional charges.
-This can also be understood from the electron correlator in space $\langle c_R(x) c^{\dagger}_R(0)\rangle \propto \frac{1}{2\pi}\exp(-\frac{1}{K}(f_R^2+f_L^2){\cal F}_1(x))$, which can be verified from Eqs. (\ref{functionF1}) and standard definitions \cite{Giamarchi,Karyn}.
-It shows how an electron at $x=0$ is correlated to the position $x$ in space (at the same time) from the spread of the wavepackets at zero temperature.
+The existence of fractional charges in Sec. \ref{Luttingerliquid} was derived from equivalences through charge and current conservations in a wire \cite{SafiSchulz,PhamOrsay,KarynBertAmir}.
+Therefore, to reveal the presence of those charges in the fluctuations, we show here that this also requires to sum charge and current bipartite fluctuations in a domain of the wire.
+When we sum these fluctuations of charge and current for the interacting electrons system this is also equivalent to measure bipartite charge fluctuations associated to the two species (colors, L or R) of chiral quasiparticles which carry a fractional charge and reveal $\frac{1}{K}(f_L^2+f_R^2)=\frac{1}{2}(K+K^{-1})$ as a prefactor.
+The logarithmic function ${\cal F}_1$ then can be seen as an entanglement measure of fractional charges.
+This is then another way to interpret the profile of the Green's function of the electron operator in Eq. (\ref{Greenfunction}) in space, that will be important to understand the presence of dephasing at zero temperature in a ballistic ring hereafter.
 We also deduce

-This is precisely the energy to add the pair of fractional charges along the quantum wire (with $x=\frac{L}{2}$).
+This is precisely the energy to add the pair of fractional charges in the middle of the quantum wire (with $x=\frac{L}{2}$).

 Here, we show the potential of Eq. (\ref{fluctuations}) to measure bipartite fluctuations associated to mesoscopic interferences in a ring geometry.
 The signal detected from mesoscopic interferences can be written as the transmission probability \cite{Karyn} ${\cal T}=1-(T_0+T_L)+\sqrt{T_0 T_L}(e^{i\pi \varphi+iK_1-iK_2}+h.c.)$; $T_0$ and $T_L$ represent the transmission probabilities to enter the mesoscopic ring at $x=0$ and to escape from the ring at $x=L_r$, $\varphi=\Phi/\Phi_0$ is the magnetic flux with $\Phi_0$ the flux quantum.
 The phases $K_1$ and $K_2$ describe the dephasing from an electrical circuit with a resistance \cite{SeeligButtiker} and also the dephasing from interactions in the Luttinger liquid \cite{Karyn}.
 When we perform an ensemble of measures, this phase factor measures voltage fluctuations along one path $j$ of the ring through the identity $\langle e^{i{\cal K}_j} \rangle =e^{-\frac{\langle{\cal K}_j^2\rangle}{2}}$ \cite{Karyn}.
 The dephasing factor corresponds to voltage fluctuations integrated along a region of the ring \cite{Karyn}

 For Luttinger liquids, we can then rephrase the result at zero temperature in Ref. \cite{Karyn} as a correspondence with bipartite fluctuations in Eq. (\ref{chargefluctuations})